 Educational institutes don’t teach skills that will help you live a successful, productive life after graduation.

-The following important life lessons are free and require no professors:
+The following important life lessons are free and are self-taught

 - Resiliency: Failure is normal, how to get over it.